 Drag Soldering: Your Answer to Rework and Touchup

-Drag soldering is most effective when using a special soldering iron tip, called a “gull wing” tip, with a concave surface or spoon shape to hold molten solder.
-The operators drags this molten solder across the leads, letting the surface tension and natural wetting forces of the solder deposit the correct amount on each lead.
+Drag soldering is most effective when using a special soldering iron tip, called a “gull-wing” tip, with a concave surface or spoon shape to hold molten solder.
+The operators drag this molten solder across the leads, letting the surface tension and natural wetting forces of the solder deposit the correct amount on each lead.
 It takes experimentation to control the pressure and speed.
-Ideally you should glide across the leads with little to no pressure, with the speed determined by the thermal mass of the board.
+Ideally, you should glide across the leads with little to no pressure, with the speed determined by the thermal mass of the board.
 Surface tension physics help, resulting in consistent, uniform solder volume and appearance.
 Typically, the quality of these solder joints will meet IPC Class 3 inspection criteria.

 The right tools

 Because solder only flows to surfaces that are above solder melt temperature, the speed will be determined by how long it takes to get the PCB to land up above solder melt temperature or 217°C for SAC305.
 This is why it’s imperative to have a quality solder station and iron with active tip temperature monitoring and control.